 "They go through the surgery and then about a month later they come back and we activate the implants,” Kristi explained.
 “After the surgery is really when my involvement comes into play.
 I will follow these patients for years."

 But devices like cochlear implants aren’t just for children.
-Dr. Robbins noted that they can make a life-changing difference for adults as well.
+They can make a life-changing difference for adults as well.